-John Adams is a litigation associate in the Dallas office.
+John Adams is a trial lawyer in the Dallas office of Gibson, Dunn & Crutcher.
 John has significant experience in all phases of litigation, from pre-suit strategy to trials and appeals.
-John’s experience spans numerous industries, including oil and gas, real estate, and technology.
+His experience spans numerous industries, including oil and gas, real estate, and technology.
+For example, he has successfully litigated cases involving asset purchase agreements; partnership disputes; executive compensation; trade secrets; non-compete agreements; natural gas gathering agreements; mineral leases; receiverships; securities; and class actions.

 - Represented a Dallas real-estate developer in a two-week jury trial based on claims of fraud, breach of fiduciary duty, and civil theft in a closely held partnership where the client’s partner mismanaged the business and failed to account for millions in profits.
 Top Verdict 2019.